NMS Vedenia

 NMS Vedenia was a Second World War motor torpedo boat of the Romanian Navy.
 She was the lead ship of a class of six vessels and saw service during the second half of the war.

 Construction and specifications

 In 1940, Romania acquired a class of three Vospers type motor torpedo boats, led by NMS Viscolul.
 During the Second World War, Romania built six Dutch-designed torpedo boats.
 Numbered 4 to 9, the six boats were launched in 1939 and were fitted out to largely emulate the Vospers boats, having the same length (70 feet/21.33 meters), the same displacement (30 tons), the same top speed (41 knots) and the same torpedo armament (two 21 inch/533 mm torpedo tubes).
-They differed in terms of artillery, each boat having two 20 mm autocannons as opposed to eight machine guns.
+They differed in terms of artillery, each boat having two 20 mm Hispano-Suiza autocannons as opposed to eight machine guns.
 The names of the six boats, in order of their numbering, were: Vedenia, Vântul, Vijelia, Viforul, Vârtejul and Vulcanul.
 Built at the Galați shipyard, Vedenia and her sisters were commissioned in 1943.